Decoding Your Electricity Facts Label Is The Best Way To Accurately Compare Energy Plans And Protect Your Wallet From Unexpected Charges

 3. TDU Delivery Charges Explained

-Beyond what your retail provider charges, your label also includes non-negotiable tdu delivery charges.
-These are pass-through fees paid directly to the local utility transmission company — such as Oncor or CenterPoint — for maintaining the physical poles, wires, and meters in your neighborhood.
-TDU fees are completely identical regardless of which retail electric provider you choose.
+Beyond what your retail provider charges, your label also includes non-negotiable pass-through fees.
+Spotting the TDU delivery charges on EFL documents ensures you know exactly what is paid directly to the local utility transmission company — such as Oncor or CenterPoint — for maintaining the physical poles, wires, and meters in your neighborhood.
+TDU fees are completely identical regardless of retail provider you choose.

 What catches many consumers off guard is that the regulatory commission frequently updates these delivery rates bi-annually.
 Even if you secure a fixed-rate energy plan, your final bill will fluctuate slightly when the utility company adjusts these mandatory maintenance fees.